heremaps/here-data-sdk-typescript/docs/authenticate.md

    ```

 You can now use the access token to create the `OlpClientSettings` object and work with layers.
 For instructions, see the [related](create-platform-client-settings.md) section.

-The token expires after an hour.
-To always have a valid access token when you get or publish data, use the `UserAuth` instance with the `getToken` method to create the `OlpClientSettings` object.